helmless/helmless/docs/faq.md

     [:octicons-arrow-right-24: Go to Issue #4](https://github.com/helmless/google-cloudrun-charts/issues/4)

-??? faq "Does it support all the features of Cloud Run (that e.g. the API / terraform provider offers)?"
+??? faq "Does it support all the features of Cloud Run?"

-    Yes you can!
+    Yes it does.

     With the exception of sidecars and traffic splitting on new revisions, Helmless supports all Cloud Run features.